-- One of the alien races from the Cluster series roll around on a single large sphere embedded at the bottom of their tear-shaped bodies.
+- The Polarians roll around on a single large sphere embedded at the bottom of their tear-shaped bodies.

-- IIRC there's also a species that rolls on disc-shaped projections from its cylindrical body.
+- The Slash of Galaxy Andromeda look something like a farmer's disc-harrow: a Slash rolls around on disc-shaped projections from its cylindrical body.